Dance of the hormones

 What are the formula companies up to?

 They want you to think your body is not competent, powerful and able to make milk.
-They want you to think that pain cannot be resolved, and the only answer is to stop breastfeeding, that nobody can help you….
+They want you to think that pain cannot be resolved and nobody can help you.
+The companies tell us the only answer is to stop breastfeeding ….
 Look out for their weasel words that undermine your confidence!
 Catch them at it, then they won’t get to you.
 We can help each other!